shabeer-syed/acesinehrs/_pages/starterguide.md

 * **Access to your organisation's locally stored EHR data:** Obtain authorised access to your service's/NHS trust's locally stored EHRs of children and parents for service-related and research purposes.
 Many NHS trusts provide streamlined processes to access data sources like Clinical Record Interactive Search([1](https://slam.nhs.uk/clinical-record-interactive-search),[2](https://www.oxfordhealth.nhs.uk/research/toolkit/cris/),[3](https://www.southernhealth.nhs.uk/about-us/research/research-and-innovation/clinical-record-interactive-search).
 These local data sources often have a data structure consistent with national data sources like [HES-APC](https://digital.nhs.uk/data-and-information/data-tools-and-services/data-services/hospital-episode-statistics).
 Contact your local contact person for academic support, process regarding data extraction, and data information analyses.
 * **Data linkage of child and parent data:** Implement robust data linkage of child and parent EHRs.
 Providers like CPRD allows you to access already established linkages of mother-child data.
 For linkage of mother child data in other EHR databases, please see methods described elsewhere [1] (https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0164667),[2](https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(23)00119-6/fulltext),[3](https://onlinelibrary.wiley.com/doi/full/10.1002/pds.4811).
 For paternal linkage, please see methods described [here](https://www.thelancet.com/cms/10.1016/S2468-2667(23)00119-6/attachment/9c50602c-ebd2-445f-ae3b-de30e2a1db14/mmc1.pdf)
 * **ACE Indicators:** You are in the right place.
 We describe the ACEs below.
 Once you're ready please head over to the [download section](https://acesinehrs.com/starterguide/#download-code-lists), where we provide a comprehensive list of validated ACE indicators based on established research and definitions.
-* **Data extraction and preparation:** Extract the necessary data elements from the EHRs related to ACE indicators, and relevant health outcomes.
+* **Data preparation and standardisation:** Extract the necessary data elements from the EHRs related to ACE indicators, and relevant health outcomes.
 Prepare the data by cleaning and structuring it in a format ready for merging with relevant ACEs code list.
 * **Apply algorithms for ACE indicators:** Apply appropriate ACE algorithms using R, Python or any data management language to ensure you obtain validated indicators in the linked child and parent data.

 ![](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/implement%20centered1.png)